 We finished off the meal with a classic, a very rich dark chocolate mousse with salted caramel and hazelnuts which was to die for and an Affogato; beautiful bitter espresso and a generous helping of ice cream.
 Over all, I loved my experience at The Patricia, it’s absolutely one for committed foodies, they were awarded a Michelin Bib Gourmand recently and their reputation is growing both locally and nationally.

-Opened just before Christmas, this pan Asian place in Eldon Square is the sister restaurant of Nudo in China town, which I’ve been going to for years, so I was intrigued to find out what their new concept restaurant was like.
+Opened just before Christmas, this pan Asian place in Eldon Square is the sister restaurant of Nudo in China town which I’ve been going to for 10 years or more, so I was intrigued to find out what their new concept restaurant was like.
 I’ve got to be honest and say I’m never usually all that excited about restaurants in shopping malls, I have visions of Maccas or Pizza Hut.
 Not that there’s anything wrong with those kinds of places, they all serve their purpose, right?
 But shopping centre food just doesn’t get me going.
 HOWEVER, I was pleasantly surprised by Uma mi.
 Being Pan Asian, they don’t offer starter and main course, rather a small dish and bigger dish and everything comes when it’s ready.
 So, between two of us we ordered nigiri sushi (small), Dragon sushi roll (large), chicken thigh yakitori (small) and chicken teriyaki donburi (large).
 And because we’re gannets and can’t say no to Korean chicken we ordered a portion of that as well, as an extra.
 It all arrived very quickly, which for a work day lunch or a bit of hard-core shopping sustenance is exactly what you want.
 We really enjoyed all of the sweet, sticky glazed, tender chicken and fresh, clean sushi as a good balance.
 I know purists would say sushi first then you eat hot dishes, but we both enjoyed plunging our chopsticks into the different dishes, back and forth.
 I would absolutely recommend Uma Mi for a quick lunch (we were in and out in 40 mins), an after-work cocktail and nibbles, or a pre-theatre early bird tea.
 It’s probably a little too casual for dinner, but that’s just my personal preference.

 All in all, Newcastle Restaurant week was fantastic.
 We had a good mix of formal and informal, British, French, Mediterranean and pan Asian and it was the perfect opportunity to sample new restaurants.
 It’s great to see so many new places opening in the toon to challenge the old guard.
 Plus, I’ve already been back to Route and I’m still dreaming about that cheese soufflé at 21.